browserstack/ruby-appium-app-browserstack/README.md

 ### Install the dependencies

-To install the dependencies, run the following commands :
+To install the dependencies, run the following command in the base directory :

 ```ruby
 bundle install